-Re-imagining Systemic Training for a Decolonising Era - Call for Papers
+Re-designing Systemic Training for a Decolonising Era - Call for Papers

-REDESIGNING SYSTEMIC TRAINING FOR A DECOLONISING ERA
+RE-DESIGNING SYSTEMIC TRAINING FOR A DECOLONISING ERA

-Murmurations: Journal of Transformative Systemic Practice
+A special Issue of Murmurations: Journal of Transformative Systemic Practice

-A fully open access independent journal for the
+A fully open access independent journal for the systemic practice communities

 Decolonising Systemic Training